yym68686/ChatGPT-Telegram-Bot/README.md

 ## 🧩 Plugin

-The robot supports multiple plugins, including: DuckDuckGo and Google search, URL summary, ArXiv paper summary, DALLE-3 drawing, and code interpreter, etc. You can enable or disable these plugins by setting environment variables.
+This project supports multiple plugins, including: DuckDuckGo and Google search, URL summary, ArXiv paper summary, DALLE-3 drawing, and code interpreter, etc. You can enable or disable these plugins by setting environment variables.

 - How to develop a plugin?

-All the code related to the plugin is in the git submodule ModelMerge within this repository.
-ModelMerge is an independent repository I developed to handle API requests, conversation history management, and other functionalities.
-When you clone this repository using the --recurse-submodules parameter, ModelMerge will be automatically downloaded locally.
-All the plugin code is located in this repository at the relative path `ModelMerge/src/ModelMerge/plugins`.
+All the code related to plugins is in the git submodule ModelMerge within this repository.
+ModelMerge is an independent repository that I developed to handle API requests, conversation history management, and other functions.
+When you clone this repository using the `--recurse-submodules` parameter with git clone, ModelMerge will be automatically downloaded to your local machine.
+All the plugin code in this repository is located at the relative path `ModelMerge/src/ModelMerge/plugins`.
 You can add your own plugin code in this directory.
 The plugin development process is as follows:

 1. Create a new Python file in the `ModelMerge/src/ModelMerge/plugins` directory, for example, `myplugin.py`.
-In the `ModelMerge/src/ModelMerge/plugins/__init__.py` file, import your plugin, for example, `from .myplugin import MyPlugin`.
+Import your plugin in the `ModelMerge/src/ModelMerge/plugins/__init__.py` file, for example, `from .myplugin import MyPlugin`, and add your plugin name to the `__all__` list.

-2. In the `ModelMerge/src/ModelMerge/tools/chatgpt.py` file, add your plugin OpenAI tool format detailed request body to the `function_call_list` variable.
-The Claude Gemini tool does not require additional writing; you only need to fill in the OpenAI format tool request body.
-The program will automatically convert to Claude/Gemini tool format when requesting the Gemini or Claude API. `function_call_list` is a dictionary where the key is the name of the plugin, and the value is the request body of the plugin.
-Please ensure that the key names in the `function_call_list` dictionary are unique and do not duplicate the existing plugin key names.
+2. Add your plugin's OpenAI format tool request body conversion code to the `function_call_list` variable in `ModelMerge/src/ModelMerge/plugins/config.py`.
+You only need to add one line of code to implement the conversion.
+Claude and Gemini tool request bodies don't need to be written separately, as the program will automatically convert to Claude/Gemini tool format when requesting the Gemini or Claude API.
+The `function_call_list` is a dictionary where the key is the name of the plugin and the value is the request body of the plugin.
+Please ensure the key names in the `function_call_list` dictionary are unique and do not duplicate existing plugin key names.

-3. Add key-value pairs to the `PLUGINS` dictionary in `ModelMerge/src/ModelMerge/plugins/config.py`, where the key is the name of the plugin and the value is the environment variable of the plugin and its default value.
-This default value acts as the switch for the plugin.
-If the default value is `True`, the plugin is enabled by default.
-If the default value is `False`, the plugin is disabled by default and needs to be manually enabled by the user in the `/info` command.
+3. Add key-value pairs to the `PLUGINS` dictionary in `ModelMerge/src/ModelMerge/plugins/config.py`.
+The key is the name of the plugin, and the value is the environment variable of the plugin and its default value.
+This default value is the switch for the plugin; if the default value is `True`, then the plugin is enabled by default.
+If the default value is `False`, then the plugin is disabled by default and needs to be manually enabled by the user in the `/info` command.

-4. Finally, in the functions `get_tools_result_async` inside `ModelMerge/src/ModelMerge/plugins/config.py`, add the code for invoking the plugin.
-When the robot needs to call the plugin, it will call this function.
-You need to add the plugin invocation code inside this function.
+4. Finally, add the plugin invocation code in the `get_tools_result_async` function in `ModelMerge/src/ModelMerge/plugins/config.py`.
+When the robot needs to call a plugin, it will call this function.
+You need to add the plugin invocation code within this function.

-After completing the above steps, your plugin can be used in the bot. 🎉
+After completing the above steps, your plugin will be ready to use. 🎉

 ## 📄 Frequently Asked Questions